tjreinhardt/Pixr/README.md

 - Express.js
 - HTML
 - CSS
+- React-Map-GL
+- React-Mapbox-GL
+- Turf

 ## Features of Sweetr

 - Sign-In/Log-In with user creditionals
 - Demo User
-- Create, Read, Update, and Destroy Images with error handling
+- Create, Read, Update, and Destroy Images with geolocation and error handling
 - Create, Read and Destroy Collections with error gandling
+- Interactive Map Tool that users may view/update

 ## Future Goals For This App